east-sussex-county-council/Escc.EastSussexGovUK/DotNetFrameworkMvc.md

 The skin also contains the rules for when to apply it which might, for example, be based on the URL.

 It is then up to individual templates and pages to name the skins that they support using the `SkinSelector` class from this project.
-For example, to allow either the `MarriageSkin` or `CoronerSkin` when their conditions are met, but default to the `CustomerFocusSkin` when they are not, use the following command.
+For example, to allow either the `ExampleSkin` or `CoronerSkin` when their conditions are met, but default to the `CustomerFocusSkin` when they are not, use the following command.
 The skins are tested in order and the first matching skin is applied.

 	Model.EsccWebsiteSkin = SkinSelector.SelectSkin(
 		new IEsccWebsiteSkin[]
 		{
-			new MarriageSkin(Request.Url),
+			new ExampleSkin(Request.Url),
 			new CoronerSkin(Request.Url)
 		},
 		new CustomerFocusSkin()